 Badass: Hae-Joo Im in the 2100s, bordering on One-Man Army levels.
 And Zachry when he has to fight Kona cannibals.

 Back-Alley Doctor: The shady character of Ovid, who removes Sonmi-451's collar to allow her to appear to be a pureblood.

 Berserk Button: The Mexican woman kills the assassin after he shoots her dog and calls her a wetback.

-Birthmark of Destiny: Ewing, Frobisher, Rey, Cavendish, Sonmi, and Meronym (or Zachry in the film) all have the exact same birthmark, in exactly the same place (although in the film the birthmark is instead placed in various dramatically appropriate locations for each character); this birthmark is one of the main manifestations of the reincarnation theme.
+Birthmark of Destiny: Ewing, Frobisher, Rey, Cavendish, Sonmi, and Zachry all have the exact same birthmark, though the birthmark is placed in various dramatically appropriate locations for each character.
+This birthmark is one of the main manifestations of the reincarnation theme.

 Bittersweet Ending: Each story ends ranges from tragic to uplifting, so in the end, the story as a whole is bittersweet.
 The very last chronological story involves civilization fleeing Earth and moving off-world toward an unknown but hopeful future, with Meronym and Zachry Happily Married..

 Blackface: Inverted.
-Halle Berry plays White Jocasta Ayrs in Frobisher's story.
+Halle Berry plays a white woman, Jocasta Ayrs, in Frobisher's story.